STMicroelectronics/BlueSTSDK_Android/README.md

 ###Example
-The ST Bluemicrosystem1 and ST Bluemicrosystem3 firmware implements this protocol, you can find the project source here: [Bluemicrosystem](http://www.st.com/bluemicrosystem)
+The ST Bluemicrosystem1,ST Bluemicrosystem2, ST Bluemicrosystem3 and ST Sensor Tile firmware implements this protocol, you can find the projects source here: [Bluemicrosystem](http://www.st .com/bluemicrosystem)

 ##How to install the library
 ###As an external library